gopepv/uta-gope/README.md

 **Hi I'm @uta-gope**.

-I'm a student of MS on Computer Science
+I'm a student of MS in Computer Science

 Contact me at pankaj.gope@uta.edu